Another use for TXA?

 Mark Ramzy has a nice infographic on this that he has helpfully updated as below (read the second one which is the update).

 I was also interested to read that many clinicians appear to have adopted TXA as a standard of care prior to NoPAC results.
-Personally I never adopted TXA as a treatment for epistaxis as I wanted to wait for the evidence and to encourage the enrolment of patients in NoPAC.
-However, others did on the basis of lower quality evidence and must now reconsider whether they wish to continue (I think they should stop).
+Personally, I never adopted TXA as a treatment for epistaxis as I wanted to wait for the evidence and encourage the enrolment of patients in NoPAC.
+However, others did on the basis of lower-quality evidence and must now reconsider whether they wish to continue (I think they should stop).
 There is no shame in this as our ability to be agile in our thinking and practice is a cornerstone of EBM.

 There have also been many comments about the admission rate for epistaxis in this study which at 45% felt very high to many readers.

-Our US friends were concerned at the number of patients admitted with epistaxis.
+Our US friends were concerned about the number of patients admitted with epistaxis.
 This is a fair point and worthy of analysis.
 There are several reasons for this.

 The bottom line.